SchriderLab/TreeSeqPopGenInference/README.md

 ...
 ```

 This is the format of the genotype data our routines expect if you wish to use this with other simulation results or real data.
+In the formatting step, we take the parameters to predict from the line with `\\` or ignore them in the case that we are doing classification.

 We can now infer the tree sequences for each replicate by calling Relate via Python like: